0xadri/0xadri/README.md

 # 🙋‍♂️ About Me

-I am resuming my software developer career after a 7-year break.
-I used to be a programmer from 2010 to 2017.
+I used to be a software developer from 2010 to 2017.
+I took a 7-year break where I still worked in tech but in non-technical positions.

 My education includes a BEng Hons (Bachelor) in Computer Engineering, a Developer Bootcamp at FDM Group (London/UK) and a Java Certification.

-As of February 2025 I started some Fullstack JavaScript self-studies.
+As of February 2025 I am resuming my programmer career, kicking this off with some Fullstack JavaScript self-studies.

 ## Tech Covered So Far